jdoleary/Spellmasons/docs/TasksCurrent.md

 initializeTurnPhase( Stalled )
 setTurnPhase( Stalled )
 ```
-- IMPORTANT: HOW DOES DIFFICULTY SCALE WITH A TON OF PLAYERS
 - IMPORTANT: Fix music only coming out of one channel
     - itshallnotfindme sounds soft in the right ear
 - lava abyss color is off
 - blood golem / blood archer / green glop / ghost archer / sand vamp explain is a broken image
     - but ghost archer does show up locally
-- If an enemy lines up perfectly with another and the direction it's going it can push the enemy.
-Try to set up a ranged unit that pushes a melee unit closer and see if the melee unit hits you
 - even in singleplayer you can go negative mana if you queue it up while another spell is casting (and you still have the mana from before the current spell takes it)
 - bug: by alt-tabbing during enemy turn they didn't move visually.
 Then when I came back and ended my turn again they slid to where they would've been had they moved during their turn (without animate walking) and then walked another turn's distance and bit me without warning
 - bug: Prediction is wrong for potions dropped by last will because in non prediction is waits a moment before dropping them
 - bug: Player on firefox is missing gold circle after death
 - bug: when one player went into a portal and the other had already ended their turn and the left over player died from ai (portal was spawned via admin menu), it correctly went to the next level but it generated 2 levels (skipping right to level 3)
 - pieUrl is stored wrong in browser search bar so if you copy it after connecting it'd double encoded
-- res markers don't show if the unit is alive but will be killed and then resurrected
 - **critical** vamp miniboss got stuck where he has stamina and a path (with no points), but wont move; i think it's because i summoned an archer and the archer was part way in liquid but didn't show it and so he didn't have a path to the archer
 - Fix: should not broadcast latency warning for a message that failsc with a rejected promise
 - archer still had freeze modifier listed in tooltip even after the freeze disappeared naturally on the next turn